 - Detailed instructions on how to use PowerPoint can be found on the Microsoft site.

-- View Presentation Guidelines to help you start.
+- View our Presentation Guidelines (PDF) to help you get started.

 - Give an opening statement to acquaint the audience with the nature and purpose of the research.